Indianapolis Motor Speedway Museum: Indianapolis Motor Speedway Hall of Fame

 The Indianapolis Motor Speedway Hall of Fame, formerly known as the Auto Racing Hall of Fame, dates back to 1952.
 It was established and supported by the American Automobile Association (AAA) and the Ford Foundation.
 It was originally the brainchild of Tony Hulman who had expressed interest in starting a racing hall of fame shortly after he purchased the Indianapolis Motor Speedway in 1945.
-As of 2022, there have been 161 inductees enshrined into the hall.
+As of 2024, there have been 165 inductees enshrined into the hall.

 AAA dropped out of racing entirely after 1955.
 After being established for only three years, and after only a handful of historical, "veterans committee" inductees, the hall of fame went dormant.
 A year later, the first Indianapolis Motor Speedway museum opened its doors.
 In 1961, Hulman acquired and revived the hall of fame, and incorporated it into the Speedway museum's organization.

 Candidates can be nominated after at least twenty years have elapsed from the first date of participation in activities involved with professional-level auto racing.
+Drivers do not have to be retired from racing in order to be considered.
 Inductees are elected by a panel of roughly 150 members consisting of racing officials, living hall of fame members, historians, and select media representatives.
-In 2018, the scope of the Hall of Fame was redefined and clarified as encompassing participants in all major racing events at the Indianapolis Motor Speedway: the Indianapolis 500, Brickyard 400/Verizon 200, U.S. Grand Prix (2000-2007), and major AMA-sanctioned motorcycle racing (such as MotoGP and MotoAmerica).
+In 2018, the scope of the Hall of Fame was redefined and clarified as encompassing participants in all major racing events at the Indianapolis Motor Speedway: the Indianapolis 500, Brickyard 400/Verizon 200, U.S. Grand Prix (2000–2007), and major AMA-sanctioned motorcycle racing (such as MotoGP and MotoAmerica).
 Subsequent to that, Jeff Gordon became the first driver inducted whose accomplishments were primarily or exclusively attributed to a race other than the Indianapolis 500.

-Voting is held annually and inductees are typically announced in the spring, sometimes on or around Founders Day (March 20), the date on which the Indianapolis Motor Speedway was incorporated in 1909.
-The new members are formally inducted in May, a few days before the Indianapolis 500 race, during a special ceremony.
+Voting is held annually and inductees are typically announced in the spring.
+In some years, they have been announced on or around Founders Day (March 20), the date on which the Indianapolis Motor Speedway was incorporated in 1909.
+The new members are formally enshrined during a special ceremony held in May, a few days before the Indianapolis 500.
 There is no set number of inductees for each year, and the number varies annually.